 Being a great metaphor for what happens when you grow out of an old skin and into a new one that feels much nicer.

-That is exactly what happens in the first month of Track 1: Become a Benevolent Badass.
+That is exactly what happens in the first month of Become a Benevolent Badass.

 Once you get into the program, each month has a different focus.

-The end goal of Track 1 is to be, feel, and present as a true Benevolent Badass in a deeply personal way for you, yourself, as your own man.
+The end goal of this program is to be, feel, and present as a true Benevolent Badass in a deeply personal way for you, yourself, as your own man.

 We want your Benevolent Badassery to show through and be integral to ALL your relationships: your family, colleagues, acquaintances, people who see you around.